 Q: Which (Fruit & Vegetable) juicer is the best value for money?

 A: First and foremost you need a juicer that is capable of juicing all the ingredients you regularly want to juice, so you might get great value for money in a centrifugal juicer if you mainly juice hard fleshed ingredients, while it would be terrible value for money at juicing leafy greens or soft fruits.
 If you need help choosing just give us a call.
-But if we have to pick a winner over the long term it has to be the Omega VSJ Juicer.
+But if we have to pick an ‘all rounder’ winner over the long term it has to be the Omega VSJ Juicer.
 It gives the highest juice yield across the widest range of ingredients and will save money on juice costs over the years, paying for itself in those savings alone.
 It is very reliable and has a great manufacturers warranty.